How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Tagging users in LinkedIn posts to promote your blog

 Adding a LinkedIn share button to your blog makes it easy for readers to share your content with their own networks.
-More shares mean more opportunities to attract new readers.
+More shares mean more opportunities to attract new readers who never heard of you.

 You can add share buttons with a WordPress plugin or follow this guide to adding social share buttons.
 Place the buttons at the top or bottom of your blog posts so they’re easy to find.